junxit/us-congress-bills-110/metadata.md

 - 2007-08-01 — Senate amendment proposed (on the floor): Amendment SA 2622 proposed by Senator Casey for Senator Enzi.(consideration: CR S10677-10678; text: CR S10677-10678)
 - 2007-08-01 — Senate amendment submitted
 - 2007-08-01 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2007-08-02 — Message on Senate action sent to the House.
+- 2007-08-02 — Received in the House.
+- 2007-08-02 — Referred to the House Committee on Energy and Commerce.
+- 2007-08-02 — Referred to the Subcommittee on Health.